View the New Student Veteran Checklist to learn how to use your education benefits at UND.

 Apply online for tuition assistance through the military.

-You can request an updated Certificate of Eligibility by logging into your VONAPP (Veterans Online Application) account or you can call the VA at 888-442-4551.
+Students can request an updated Certificate of Eligibility by logging onto the VONAPP (Veterans Online Application) account or by calling the VA at 888-442-4551.

 The Certificate of Eligibility indicates the months and days of remaining benefits that you have available.
 The VA sends these certificates to you automatically, for each semester that you are enrolled.